The Golden Gate

 With two World Championships in the last three years it’s easy to see why Giants games routinely sell out these days.
 The real testament of the love San Franciscans have for baseball was the not terrible attendance at Candlestick Park.
 Thinking back it’s amazing that it was as high as it was.
 For example, a friend and I once went to a game that started at 11am in order to avoid the late afternoon and early evening cold.
-The several thousand fans that were there got to see Dave Kingman hit three home runs and two warning track fly balls, a memorable day for even the greatest players, let alone a middling talent like Dave “King Kong” Kingman.
+The several thousand fans that were there got to see Dave Kingman hit three home runs and two warning track fly balls, a memorable day for the powerful, but flawed, Dave “King Kong” Kingman.

 Painting the Painting

 Deciding on a good point of view for the painting wasn’t easy, not for lack of options, but because of them.
 My first inclination was to park the viewer in the upper right field stands because it looked out at the Bay Bridge, a San Francisco landmark almost as renowned as the Golden Gate, and down on the kayakers in McCovey Cove.
 I had also sketched from upper left field at the suggestion of an inquisitive seat neighbor.
 That view included the south bay, Oakland, the docks, south San Francisco, all the way to Twin Peaks in the far right corner, just visible above the stands.

 After looking everything over in the studio I decided my neighbors suggestion was the better of those two options.